draggsconnor/BlipKit/manual/instruments.md

 +--------+-----------------+
 {% endhighlight %}

-Sustain phase only: the sustain phase is repeated right after a note is set and stops immediately after its release.
+**Sustain phase only:** the sustain phase is repeated right after a note is set and will mute it immediately after its release.

 {% highlight text %}
 +-----------------+